 Senior Leadership Program | Secondary Campus

-Varsity College senior school leadership consists of two College Captains, two Vice Captains, 12 Pillar Leaders and eight House Captains.
-The 16 college Senior Leaders will be responsible for working under one of the four pillars that represent Varsity College: academic, cultural, sporting and community.
+Varsity College senior school leadership consists of College Captains, Pillar Captains, Pillar Leaders and House Captains.
+The college Senior Leaders will be responsible for working under one of the four pillars that represent Varsity College: academic, cultural, sporting and community.

 Together the Captains and Senior Leaders will work with student ambassadors from other year levels to achieve student-inspired goals and objectives under the four pillars.
 We encourage our leaders to leave a legacy here at Varsity College, a legacy that will grow and future leaders can continue to develop.